Barry Clifford

-Barry Clifford (born May 30, 1945) is an American underwater archaeological explorer.
+Barry Clifford is an American underwater archaeological explorer.

 Around 1982, Clifford began discovering the remains of the Whydah Gally, a former slave ship captured by pirate Samuel Bellamy which sunk in 1717, during the Golden Age of Piracy.
-In 1988, the Massachusetts Supreme Court ruled that 100% of the Whydah rightfully belonged to Clifford Clifford opened his Whydah Pirate Museum in West Yarmouth, Massachusetts.
+In 1988, the Massachusetts Supreme Court ruled that 100% of the Whydah rightfully belonged to Clifford who has opened his own Whydah Pirate Museum in West Yarmouth, Massachusetts.
 A smaller selection of artifacts was previously on an international touring exhibition through a National Geographic/Premier Exhibitions joint venture, called Real Pirates.
 In 2022, a permanent museum named Real Pirates was opened in Salem, Massachusetts displaying more artifacts from the shipwreck.

 Biography

 Early life

 Born in 1945 on Cape Cod, Barry Clifford graduated from Maine Central Institute in Pittsfield, Maine before earning a bachelor's degree in History and Sociology from Western Colorado University in Gunnison, Colorado, and received graduate training at Bridgewater State College in Bridgewater, Massachusetts.